goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

-# 2017 Bogota Gold Ironhacks Tutorials
+# 2017 Purdue-UNAL Gold IronHacks Tutorials

-Welcome to Bogota Gold Ironhacks!
+Welcome to Purdue-UNAL Gold IronHacks!
 These pages aim to introduce you to various technologies that will be required as part of this programming challenge.

 ## Session 1